-- 7.14.1 Use and development for an over the counter refund point, pop-up refund point, bag drop refund point or a container refund machine is Discretionary and in determining an application the planning authority must have regard to: - (a) the purpose and provisions of the zone; - (b) the purpose and provisions of any applicable code, except C2.5 of the Parking and Sustainable Transport Code; - (c) any relevant local area objectives; - (d) the purpose and provisions of any applicable specific area plan; - (e) pedestrian safety on the site; - (f) potential conflicts with traffic movement on the site; and - (g) use of an over the counter refund point, pop-up refund point, bag drop refund point or a container refund machine within 50m of a General Residential Zone, Inner Residential Zone, or Low Density Residential Zone must not cause an unreasonable loss of residential amenity having regard to: - i. the timing, duration or extent of vehicle movements, including the amount of reversing and associated warning noise from service vehicles; - ii. noise levels generated at the container refund point above background noise levels; - iii. any noise mitigation measures between the container refund point and the residential zone; and - iv. lighting duration or light spill. - 7.14.2 Notwithstanding subclause 7.14.1, use and development for a bag drop refund point or a container refund machine on a site in the Local Business Zone, General Business Zone, Central Business Zone, Urban Mixed-Use Zone, Village Zone, Commercial Zone, Community Purpose Zone or Recreation Zone, is Permitted and a permit must be granted if: - (a) co-located on a site with an existing place of business; - (b) there are not more than 2 signs for the bag drop refund point or container refund machine that are not attached to the bag drop point or container refund machine structure and the signs are not: - less than 2m from the boundary of a property in a General Residential Zone, Inner Residential Zone, or Low Density Residential Zone; - ii. illuminated; - iii. more than 2m2 combined total area; and - iv. a third-party sign as defined in C1.3 of the C1.0 Signs Code; - (c) a sign that is attached to a bag drop point or the container refund machine structure must: - i. not be illuminated: - ii. comply with C1.6.4 A1 of the C1.0 Signs Code; and - iii. be for the following sign types, as defined in C1.3 of the C1.0 Signs Code:
+- 7.14.1 Use and development for a bag drop refund point, a container refund machine, an over the counter refund point or a pop-up refund point is Discretionary and in determining an application the planning authority must have regard to: - (a) the purpose and provisions of the zone; - (b) the purpose and provisions of any applicable code, except C2.5 of the Parking and Sustainable Transport Code; - (c) any relevant local area objectives; - (d) the purpose and provisions of any applicable specific area plan; - (e) pedestrian safety on the site; - (f) potential conflicts with traffic movement on the site; and - (g) use of a bag drop refund point, a container refund machine, an over the counter refund point or a pop-up refund point within 50m of a General Residential Zone, Inner Residential Zone or Low Density Residential Zone must not cause an unreasonable loss of residential amenity having regard to: - i. the timing, duration or extent of vehicle movements, including the amount of reversing and associated warning noise from service vehicles; - ii. noise levels generated at the container refund point above background noise levels; - iii. any noise mitigation measures between the container refund point and the residential zone; and - iv. lighting duration or light spill. - 7.14.2 Notwithstanding subclause 7.14.1, use and development for a bag drop refund point or a container refund machine on a site in the Village Zone, Urban Mixed-Use Zone, Local Business Zone, General Business Zone, Central Business Zone, Commercial Zone, Community Purpose Zone or Recreation Zone, is Permitted and a permit must be granted if: - (a) co-located on a site with an existing business; - (b) there are not more than 2 signs for the bag drop refund point or container refund machine that are not attached to the bag drop point or container refund machine structure and the signs are not: - less than 2m from the boundary of a lot in the General Residential Zone, Inner Residential Zone, or Low Density Residential Zone; - ii. illuminated; - iii. more than 2m2 combined total area; and - iv. a third-party sign as defined in C1.3 of the C1.0 Signs Code; - (c) for any attached sign on a bag drop refund point or container refund machine structure, that sign must: - i. not be illuminated; - ii. comply with clause C1.6.4 A1 of the C1.0 Signs Code; and - iii. be for the following sign types, as defined in table C1.3 of the C1.0 Signs Code: